h2oai/h2o-3/h2o-py/docs/intro.rst

 and combine"), along with a good concurrent application structure, (c.f. jsr166y and NonBlockingHashMap) enable this type of scaling in H2O.

 For application developers and data scientists, the gritty details of thread-safety, algorithm parallelism, and node coherence on a network are concealed by simple-to-use REST calls that are all documented here.
 In addition, H2O is an open-source project under the Apache v2 licence.
-All of the source code is on `github <https://github.com/h2oai/h2o-dev>`_, there is an active `google group mailing list <https://groups.google.com/forum/#!forum/h2ostream>`_, and our `JIRA ticketing system <http://jira.0xdata.com>`_ is also open for public use.
+All of the source code is on `github <https://github.com/h2oai/h2o-3>`_.

+For questions, there is an active `google group mailing list <https://groups.google.com/forum/#!forum/h2ostream>`_, or questions can be posted on the `H2O community site on Stack Overflow <http://stackoverflow.com/questions/tagged/h2o>`__.
+Our `JIRA ticketing system <http://jira.0xdata.com>`_ is also open for public use.

 Last, but not least, we regularly engage the machine learning community all over the nation with a very busy `meetup schedule <https://www.h2o.ai/community/>`_ (so if you're not in The Valley, no sweat, we're probably coming to your area soon!), and finally, we host our very own `H2O World conference <http://h2oworld.h2o.ai/>`_.

 The rest of this document explains a few of the client-server details and the general programming model for interacting with H2O from Python.